Tampa Bay Lightning Logo

 Tampa Bay Lightning LogoTampa Bay Lightning Logo PNG

 Lightning is a symbol of a direct threat.
-Therefore, the Florida team chose this emblem.
-The Tampa Bay Lightning logo maintains the spirit of tension, instills trepidation, and makes rivals nervous because it is unknown when and where the lightning will strike.
+That’s why the team from Florida chose this emblem.
+The Tampa Bay Lightning emblem supports the spirit of tension, instills awe, and makes opponents nervous, as it’s uncertain when and where lightning will strike.

 Tampa Bay Lightning: Brand overview